sarmbruster/neo4j-tutorial/README.markdown

 [https://github.com/jimwebber/neo4j-tutorial/zipball/master](https://github.com/jimwebber/neo4j-tutorial/zipball/master)

 Once you have cloned or downloaded and unzipped the koans, you're almost ready.
-You just need the Neo4j binary dependencies, which you can get by running the default Apache Ant target from the root directory:
+You just need the Neo4j binary dependencies, which you can get by running Gradle from the root directory:

-    ant
+    ./gradlew

-We use Apache Ivy for dependency resolution and for all the many wonderful benefits Ant and Ivy provide, speed isn't one of them so you might want to go fetch a cup of tea while you're waiting for (seemingly) most of the Internet to download.
+When invoking this command for the very first time it might take some time to download all the dependencies, so you might want to go fetch a cup of tea while you're waiting for (seemingly) most of the Internet to download.

-Once the default Ant target has completed, you'll find it has dropped a set of libraries in the lib directory immediately under your Koan directory.
 It has also run the Koans and the unit tests that validate that everything's ready and will have left a report under:

-    target/koan/reports/output/index.html
+    koan/build/reports/tests/index.html

 Since the Koans come complete with the answers, if you're going to benefit from following them, you'll need to delete those answers.
-Fortunately we've provided a sed script that does this for you.
+Fortunately we've provided a gradle task that does this for you.
 From the root directory of your Koan download, run:

-    src/main/scripts/remove_snippets.sh

-Sorry to Windows users, you'll have to run this with [Cygwin](http://www.cygwin.com/) for now.
+    ./gradlew snippets

-The sed script removes all lines between
+The snippets task removes all lines between

     //SNIPPET_START
     //SNIPPET_END